Liaisons (Star Trek: The Next Generation): Plot

-Meanwhile, Anna brings the transmitter module back to her cargo ship, and admits to Picard she accidentally destroyed it, using a phaser blast to removing it at the first place.
+Meanwhile, Anna brings the transmitter module back to her cargo ship, and admits to Picard she accidentally destroyed it, using a phaser blast to remove it earlier.
 Picard is then shocked when Anna suddenly kisses him and tells him she loves him.
 Picard becomes enraged at Anna when he realizes that his ribs are not really broken, and the woman, who continues to beg for his love, is actually holding him captive.
 He angrily alerts Anna to his discovery, at which point she becomes distraught over failing to gain his affection and rushes out the door, breaking off her necklace and locking Picard inside.
 Voval comes and opens the door, and talks to Picard.

 Voval explains that he only appeared to be dead because, when Iyaarans are injured, their metabolic rates slow down in order to promote healing.
 He and Picard set off in search of Anna, eventually separating.
 Picard finds her at the edge of a cliff, threatening to commit suicide if he does not tell her he loves her.
 When he notices that Anna is again wearing her necklace and that Voval has again disappeared, Picard senses that something strange is going on and tells Anna to go ahead and jump.
-At that moment, she transforms herself back into Voval, who explains that he is not really a pilot, but an Iyaaran ambassador.
+At that moment, she transforms herself back into Voval, who explains that he is not really a pilot, but a Iyaaran ambassador.
 He staged the crash in order to study the emotion of love, non-existent on the Iyaaran homeworld, by using Picard as a subject.
 Similarly, Loquel and Byleth were sent to experience pleasure and antagonism, respectively.
 Picard is taken aback at first, but upon returning to the Enterprise, acknowledges the experiments of the three ambassadors as being productive.

 Upon their departure, Worf and Byleth inform Riker of their marathon eleven-hour session in the holodeck doing battle exercises, which has enabled Byleth to explore the concept of "antagonism" in a less destructive manner.
 Loquel offers a sampling of Iyaaran nourishment to Troi as a token of his appreciation, but apologizes that it is not as delicious as the dessert he has enjoyed while in Troi's company.
 Troi accepts the food, stating that the volume of dessert they have consumed has surpassed even her threshold, and she will be quite content to eat something bland.